 Note: Johnson averages 68.23 strokes in the first round of any event on the PGA Tour at the time of writing, and stats like these are going to be crucial to take into account when forming your bets for this market.

 Golf Betting Rules

-As with all sports, there are times when unforeseen circumstances arise and that event cannot be completed.
+As with all sports, there are times when unforeseen circumstances arise and an event cannot be completed.
 Golf requires at least 36 holes to be played for the result to stand and essentially the result will come down to whoever gets awarded the trophy at the end of play.
-Generally though, if the bets have been settled then the result will stand and the price will be paid as if its been completed.
+Generally though, if the bets have been settled then the result will stand and the price will be paid as if it’s been completed.

-Each way betting is tricky area when it comes to betting on golf.
-Dead heat rules will apply to positions that are taken up of multiple players.
+Each way betting is a tricky area when it comes to betting on golf.
+Dead heat rules will apply to positions that are taken up by multiple players.
 If more than one player is deemed to have finished in the paid positions for this market then the winnings will be divided by the number of players holding these positions.
 For example, most bookmakers will pay out at ¼ the odds for these places.
 The odds for the players in the placed positions will then be divided by however many there are.
-So a 20/1 pick would be quartered to 5/1 for the place, then depending on how many other players are in this spot, will be divided again.
+So a 20/1 pick would be quartered to 5/1 for the place, then, depending on how many other players are in this spot, will be divided again.